return42/sphkerneldoc/doc/linux_src_doc/fs/anon_inodes_c.rst

 Creates a new file by hooking it on a single inode.
 This is useful for files that do not need to have a full-fledged inode in order to operate correctly.
-All the files created with :c:func:`anon_inode_getfd` will share a single inode, hence saving memory and avoiding code duplication for the file/inode/dentry setup.
+All the files created with \ :c:func:`anon_inode_getfd`\  will share a single inode, hence saving memory and avoiding code duplication for the file/inode/dentry setup.
 Returns new descriptor or an error code.

+..
+This file was automatic generated / don't edit.